Updated August 29, 2019

 While opioids help with short-term relief from pain, there is evidence that other treatments can be effective with less harm.
 Research has shown taking both a 500mg tablet of acetaminophen and one 200mg tablet of ibuprofen up to 4 times a day is actually very effective at relieving pain without the risk of addiction.
 Other treatments, like physical therapy, yoga, meditation and acupuncture, among others, can also treat chronic pain.
 Often pain can be associated with prior trauma, and many patients experiencing chronic pain develop depression, so working with a behavioral health specialist may also be recommended.
 Ask your doctor or healthcare provider about what alternative pain treatment is available for you.

 Be Responsible with Your Prescriptions

 Sometimes your prescription leads to addiction in your loved ones.
 But you can take four easy steps to make sure that doesn’t happen.

 - Count and keep track of the number of painkillers in your home.

 - Keep your medications in their original labeled containers, this will help prevent any accidental misuse.

 - Keep opioid medications out of sight, preferably in a secured location, such as a locked box or cabinet and out of the reach of children and teens.

 - Properly dispose of unwanted, unused or expired medications.
-Mark your calendar for October 27, 2018 – National Prescription Drug Take Back Day.
+Mark your calendar on September 7, 2019 for the Crush the Crisis – Opioid Take Back Day

 Help and Hope Are Closer Than You Think